benjaminlaeuchli/NZ_Earthquake_Forecast/README.md

 Additionally, the script classifies towns as being on the North or South Island, counts the number of towns and major earthquakes on each island, and calculates their proportions

 ## Final Remarks

+Accurate predictions save lives, protect vital infrastructure, and are essential to mitigate the affects of disruptive major earthquakes.
+Historic data alone clearly not sufficient for predictive earthquake modeling.
+To further optimize the prediction accuracy of this model, we need information regarding pressure build ups along the full length of the subduction zone, include documented patterns of shifts in seismic wave speed as well as observed patterns of shifting groundwater tables and flow direction.